davidthings/jebrish/README.md

 **jebrish_rg353x_minfs_defconfig** - minimal configuration extended with a large sd-based non-volatile filesystem.
 Expands the `rootfs` to the full size of the media on first use.
 Uses `switch_root` in /init.
 The filesystem is `ext4` and is mounted read-write.
 You can also modify it on a host machine.

+**jebrish_rg353x_mingraph_defconfig** - minimal configuration extended with Wayland / Weston.
+Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.  `kmc`

 **jebrish_rg353x_minimal_defconfig** - minimal configuration for RK3566-based handhelds like the Anbernic RG353/p/v/m.
 It supplies enough to boot and log in.
 However since this is a minimal configuration, you'll need some extra hardware to make it useful.
 Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.

 # Building